 Instructor: Aiden Gleisberg

 Rather than settling on single answers to such complex questions, our primary goal is to think critically about the multiple ways they have been pursued.
-Major sub-themes of the course are truth and lying, origins, self and otherness, gender and sexuality, authorship, the unconscious, subjectivity, aesthetics, capitalism and commodity culture, political collectivity, race, colonialism and imperialism, space, time, and history.
+Major sub-themes of the course include: truth and lying, origins, self, other, gender, sexuality, authorship, subjectivity, the unconscious, aesthetics, capitalism and commodity culture, political collectivity, race, colonialism and imperialism, space, time, and history.
+(3 credits)

-This course satisfies the Foundations in Critical Studies requirement or an H&S elective.
+This course satisfies the Foundations in Critical Studies requirement or a Humanities & Sciences Elective.